 11. Excessive or abnormal expenditures, destruction, concealment or fraudulent disposition of community, joint tenancy and other property held in common.

 12. The cost for the spouse who is seeking maintenance to obtain health insurance and the reduction in the cost of health insurance for the spouse from whom maintenance is sought if the spouse from whom maintenance is sought is able to convert family health insurance to employee health insurance after the marriage is dissolved.

 13. All actual damages and judgments from conduct that results in criminal conviction of either spouse in which the other spouse or child was the victim.

-As is probably obvious, whether or not a spouse is entitled to spousal maintenance is a fact intensive analysis.
-A party seeking spousal support needs to make sure the attorney they hire knows how to aggressively pursue spousal maintence for him or her by gathering the necessary evidence that address the factors discussed above.
-Spousal maintenance, unlike child-support is not determined by a set of guidelines and a calculator.
+As is probably obvious, whether or not a spouse is entitled to spousal maintenance is a fact-intensive analysis.
+A party seeking spousal support needs to make sure the attorney they hire knows how to aggressively pursue spousal maintenance for him or her by gathering the necessary evidence that addresses the factors discussed above.
+Spousal maintenance, unlike child support, is not determined by a set of guidelines and a calculator.
 An Arizona judge can award a spouse as much, or as little spousal support as seems reasonable given the factors outlined above.
 Likewise, a judge could find an award of spousal maintenance is not warranted.